petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/defining-the-pages-header-and-footer.md

 1. Click the image fragment to open its settings, then click _image-square_ to set the source of the image.

-1. Choose direct source selection, then choose the image _DB Green - 1W_. <!-- Looks like all of these need to be changed to Clarity, so I'll stop mentioning it and assume you know. -Rich -->
+1. Choose direct source selection, then choose the image _clarity-logo_.

    ![Set the image to use in the header.](./defining-the-pages-header-and-footer/images/05.png)

-1. Using the same procedure, add the _DB Green - 3_ image to the footer's image fragment.
+1. Using the same procedure, add the _clarity-logo_ image to the footer's image fragment.

    ![Set the image to use in the footer.](./defining-the-pages-header-and-footer/images/06.png)